wouterkool/attention-learn-to-route/README.md

-# Attention Solves Your TSP
+# Attention Solves Your TSP, Approximately

-Attention based model for learning to solve the Travelling Salesman Problem.
+Attention based model for learning to solve the Travelling Salesman Problem (TSP) and the Vehicle Routing Problem (VRP).
 Training with REINFORCE with greedy rollout baseline.

 ## Paper
-Please see our paper [Attention Solves Your TSP](https://arxiv.org/abs/1803.08475).
+Please see our paper [Attention Solves Your TSP, Approximately](https://arxiv.org/abs/1803.08475).

 ## Dependencies